Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model

 Since the down-type quarks are much less hierarchical than the up-type quarks, we choose to ignore CKM mixing effects in $m_D$ and assume that the CKM matrix mainly stems from the down-quark mass matrix.
 Anyway, it would be a small effect on our calculations that we can safely ignore.
 In the RH neutrino mass basis, the masses in the type-I sector are fixed by up-type quark masses, the ratio between the LH and RH energy scales and low-energy neutrino mixing parameters:

-Inserting Eq.~\eqref{eq:DiracNuMass} implies that $(m_{I})_{\alpha \beta} \simeq (m_{I})_{\tau \tau} \simeq -r \, m_t^2 \, (U_{\tau i}^\ast)^2 /m_i$.
+Inserting Eq.~\eqref{eq:DiracNuMass} implies that $(m_{I})_{\alpha \beta} \simeq (m_{I})_{\tau \tau} \simeq - r\, c^{2} \, m_t^2 \, (U_{\tau i})^2 /m_i$.

-\subsubsection{Type-II dominance}
+\subsection{Type-II dominance}

 Before we turn to our leptogenesis analysis, we shall demonstrate the consequences of a type-II dominance and, further, formulate the conditions that guarantee the validity of our conclusions.
 In order to know when the type-II contribution dominates the light neutrino mass, the individual seesaw parts have to be estimated.
 With our assumptions, the type-I neutrino mass scale is given by